94th annual Academy Awards, in review: that big moment, plus everything else we loved

 From smartphone to tablets, this deal give you all the necessities for your everyday life.

 They re-teamed throughout the night for several bits, including a short and inspired walk through the audience handing out consolation prizes to losers, and also got their chance to shine solo.
-Hall’s horny summoning of some of the most desirable men in the room for a random backstage COVID check might have felt throwaway, or even poor taste, in less capable hands, and Schumer was delightfully barbed, skirting Gervais-at-the-Globes territory as she scolded Aaron Sorkin for “the innovation to make a movie about Lucille Ball without even a moment that’s funny.”
+Hall’s horny summoning of some of the most desirable men in the room for a random backstage COVID check might have felt like a throwaway, or even in poor taste, in less capable hands.
+And Schumer was delightfully barbed, skirting Gervais-at-the-Globes territory as she scolded Aaron Sorkin for “the innovation to make a movie about Lucille Ball without even a moment that’s funny.”
 (Kudos to Schumer too, for a deft tension-breaker in the wake of the Smith-Rock fracas.)

 It’s a trio you’d be happy to see return to steer a less eventful ceremony.